Partially-separated Majorana modes in a disordered medium: Introduction

 Despite remarkable progress, the unambiguous demonstration of topological MZMs remains an outstanding experimental challenge.
-The most accessible experimental feature consistent with the presence of MZMs, the emergence of a zero-bias peak in differential tunneling conductance that is robust against variations of the magnetic field, has been observed by several groups in multiple samples \cite{mourik2012signatures,deng2012anomalous,das2012zero,churchill2013superconductor,finck2013anomalous,deng2016majorana,zhang2017ballistic,chen2017experimental,nichele2017scaling,albrecht2017transport,o2018hybridization,shen2018parity,sherman2017normal,vaitiekenas2018selective,albrecht2016exponential,zhang2021,Yu_2021}.
-The Achilles' heel of this test is that certain topologically trivial states can also give rise to similar features ~\cite{Brouwer2012,Mi2014,Bagrets2012,pikulin2012zero, pan2020physical,moore2018two,moore2018quantized,vuik2018reproducing,Stanescu_Robust}.
+The most accessible experimental feature consistent with the presence of MZMs, the emergence of a zero-bias peak in differential tunneling conductance that is robust against variations of the magnetic field, has been observed by several groups in multiple samples~\cite{mourik2012signatures,deng2012anomalous,das2012zero,churchill2013superconductor,finck2013anomalous,deng2016majorana,zhang2017ballistic,chen2017experimental,nichele2017scaling,albrecht2017transport,o2018hybridization,shen2018parity,sherman2017normal,vaitiekenas2018selective,albrecht2016exponential,zhang2021,Yu_2021}.
+The Achilles' heel of this test is that certain topologically trivial states can also give rise to similar features~\cite{Brouwer2012,Mi2014,Bagrets2012,pikulin2012zero,ramon2012transport, pan2020physical,moore2018two,moore2018quantized,vuik2018reproducing,Stanescu_Robust,added_Loss_2018prb_abs,ramon_Jorge2106exceptional,ramon2019nonhermitian,Jorge2019supercurrent, ramon2020from, Jorge2021distinguishing}.
 A more stringent condition is the quantization of the zero-bias conductance peak at zero temperature, which is predicted to give rise to quantized zero-bias conductance (ZBC) plateaus of height $2e^2/h$ as a function of control parameters such as the magnetic field and gate potentials~\cite{sengupta2001midgap,law2009majorana, flensberg2010tunneling}.
-Recently reported observations of this type of feature \cite{zhang2021} involve a high degree of sample selection and parameter fine tuning and have generated a heated controversy regarding not only the nature of the underlying low-energy states, but key aspects of the experimental procedure.
-The current experimental situation is viewed as being affected by a ``confirmation bias'' problem \cite{DasSarma2021} and a ``reproducibility crisis'' \cite{Frolov2021}.
+Recently reported observations of this type of feature~\cite{zhang2021} involve a high degree of sample selection and parameter fine tuning and have generated a heated controversy regarding not only the nature of the underlying low-energy states, but key aspects of the experimental procedure.
+The current experimental situation is viewed as being affected by a ``confirmation bias'' problem~\cite{DasSarma2021} and a ``reproducibility crisis''~\cite{Frolov2021}.
 As shown in this study, the most likely current experimental situation involves strongly disordered nanostructures.
-In this scenario, finding a quantized ZBC peak is necessarily difficult and requires extensive tuning of the control parameters.
-Furthermore, the observation of a quantized ZBC plateau as a function of a single control parameter does not provide sufficient evidence of Majorana physics.
+Our numerical calculations of the zero-bias conductance (ZBC) maps as function of Zeeman splitting and chemical potential show that, upon increasing the disorder strength, the large quantized topological region associated with the clean system breaks up into progressively smaller quantized ``islands'' of ZBC value approximately equal to $2e^2/h$, while non-quantized islands with ZBC values exceeding $2e^2/h$ also emerge.
+In the strong disorder regime, because of the smallness of the islands, finding a quantized ZBC peak of height $2e^2/h$ is necessarily difficult and may require extensive tuning of the control parameters.
+Furthermore, we find that the mere observation of a quantized ZBC plateau as a function of a single control parameter does not provide sufficient evidence of Majorana physics, as it may be associated with the (quantized) boundary of a non-quantized island.
 However, as demonstrated below, the observation of finite quantized ``islands'' in a higher dimensional parameter space does represent an unambiguous signature of Majorana physics.